-What Kanye West's Sunday Service Taught Me About Grace
+What Kanye West’s Sunday Service Taught Me About Grace

 If anything has resonated with me, it is the sincerity of West’s testimony.
 As I stood in the stands, the earnestness of his songs and prayers often gave me chills.
 And to his credit, West has never struggled to bear his soul.

 But sincerity alone is not the fruit of salvation.
-For a peek into West’s unsteady steps into evangelicalism, the past few weeks alone should suffice: he reportedly struck up a controversial friendship with Liberty University president Jerry Farwell Jr., he claimed that God granted him a $68 million tax return in response to his conversion, he argued that Democrats have “brainwashed” black Americans in an interview with radio host Big Boy, and at a Baton Rouge, La. show on Nov.
-1, West held an altar call where 1,000 people reportedly raised their hands to accept Christ.
+For a peek into West’s unsteady steps into evangelicalism, the past few weeks alone should suffice: he reportedly struck up a controversial friendship with Liberty University president Jerry Farwell Jr., he claimed that God granted him a $68 million tax return in response to his conversion, he argued that Democrats have “brainwashed” black Americans in an interview with radio host Big Boy, and at a Baton Rouge, Louisiana, show on November 1, West held an altar call where 1,000 people reportedly raised their hands to accept Christ.

 Driving home from the show, I found myself listening to “Street Lights,” a remnant of the old Kanye from his 2008 album 808s and Heartbreak.
 His soft repetitive refrain is tethered by the album’s minimal synth-pop style.
 Speaking just above a whisper, he sings, “Let me know / Do I still got time to grow? / Things ain't always set in stone.”